You may have been served the above SA316 “Self Assessment: Notice to Complete a Tax Return”.

 Anyone receiving this notice is legally required to submit a Self-Assessment Tax Return (SATR).

-The exception to this is that if you believe this notice was issues in error or
+The exception to this is that if you believe this notice was issued in error; or

 You no longer need to submit a tax return.